Shaga-Matula/Mastermind_PG/README.md

 #### The Game:
 * Homepage
-* The page is presented to the user with a colorfull and user freindly display of the game.
+* The page is presented to the user with a colorfull and user friendly display of the game.
 <figure>
   <img src="assets/images/homepage.png" width=400>
 </figure>